harness/developer-hub/docs/continuous-integration/ci-technical-reference/harness-ci.md

 * `plugins/kaniko-ecr`: Used to build Docker images with the kaniko framework and push images to AWS ECR registry out of the box
 * `plugins/kaniko-gcr`: Used to build Docker images with the kaniko framework and push images to GCP GCR registry out of the box
 * `plugins/s3`: Used to upload files to AWS S3 buckets out of the box
-* `plugins/gcs`: Used to uploads files to GCP GCS service out of the box
+* `plugins/gcs`: Used to upload files to GCP GCS service out of the box

 The tags for these images change often.